doyun421/SLAM/README.md

         Differences : GPS is traditionally refers to the North American global positioning system, or satellite positioning system.
         GNSS is a term that refers to the International Multi-Constellation Satellite System.
         So GNSS typically includes GPS, GLONASS, Baidu, Galileo, and any other constellation system.

+### Galilleo (European) in GNSS

+        created by the European Union through the European Space Agency (ESA), operated by the European Union Agency for the Space Programme (EUSPA), [6] headquartered in Prague, Czechia,[7] with two ground operations centres in Fucino, Italy, and Oberpfaffenhofen, Germany.
+        The €10 billion project[4][8] is named after the Italian astronomer Galileo Galilei.
+        One of the aims of Galileo is to provide an independent high-precision positioning system so European political and military authorities do not have to rely on the US GPS, or the Russian GLONASS systems, which could be disabled or degraded by their operators at any time.
+        [9] The use of basic (lower-precision) Galileo services is free and open to everyone.

+### RTK
+       meaning : RTK is short for real-time kinematics.
+       A GNSS receiver capable of RTK takes in the normal signals from the Global Navigation Satellite Systems
+       along with a correction stream to achieve millimeter-level positional accuracy.

+        Difference between Gps and RTK
+                Unlike traditional GPS systems, which rely on data from satellites alone, RTK GPS systems use additional data from a nearby base station to improve the accuracy of the GPS data.
+This can provide positioning data that is accurate to within centimeters, making it ideal for a wide range of applications.